This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 What is pocket WiFi?

-Basically, Pocket WiFi is a small device about the size of a mobile phone that uses a SIM card to convert 3G and 4G signals into a private, secure WiFi connection.
+Pocket WiFi is a small device about the size of a mobile phone that uses a SIM card to convert 3G and 4G signals into a private, secure WiFi connection.
 If you use a mobile phone, tablet, or laptop when traveling and are likely to need internet access, then Pocket Wifi is the best to stay connected.

 It's all well and good to use free WiFi at a local McDonald's, cafe, or hotel, but if you're lost in the middle of a new city, then you're going to need internet to access Google Maps to navigate your way around.
 We also love being able to whip out our phones on the fly to find the most well-rated local restaurants, upload a photo on Instagram, or book skip-the-line tickets to the best attractions in Taiwan on GetYourGuide.

 Our favorite thing about Pocket WiFi is that you can connect more than one device to them at a time.
-Since we're usually traveling together, it makes sense for us to get a Pocket Wifi instead of two SIM card, it works out a lot cheaper.
+Since we're usually traveling together, it makes sense for us to get a Pocket Wifi instead of two SIM cards, it works out a lot cheaper.
 In that way, we're able to WhatsApp family back home at the same time or do a bit of work on the blog on our laptops in a cafe.

 What are the advantages of pocket WiFi?

-We used to usually buy a local SIM card when travelling to a new country, but sometimes they can be quite tricky to figure out and add data packages (especially in a foreign language).
+We used to usually buy a local SIM card when traveling to a new country, but sometimes they can be quite tricky to figure out and add data packages (especially in a foreign language).
 The SIM card option also requires that you have an unlocked phone, which is a nuisance if you're tied into a contract with your phone service provider like us.

-• It's small and light.
+- It's small and light.
 It's called a Pocket WiFi device for a reason guys!
-If it doesn't fit in your pocket, then maybe you need pants with bigger pockets… It's easy to carry Pocket WiFi around with you because they're usually about the same size as a phone and shouldn't weigh more than around 150 grams (5 ounces).
+If it doesn't fit in your pocket, then maybe you need pants with bigger pockets… It's easy to carry Pocket WiFi around with you because they're usually about the same size as a phone and shouldn't weigh more than 150 grams (5 ounces).

-• No roaming charges.
+- No roaming charges.
 International roaming charges on your phone can be verrry pricey.
 We're willing to bet that renting a Pocket WiFi device will cost you a lot less!

-• Unlimited data.
+- Unlimited data.
 Usually, when you purchase a local SIM card you'll find that there's only a limited amount of data available, and you often have to top it up to get more.
 But most Pocket WiFi rentals give you unlimited data, so you'll be able to post Boomerangs and search for more places to buy dumplings to your heart's desire.

-• Security.
+- Security.
 When you connect to a public WiFi hotspot, there's always the chance that your connection is not secure, which can lead to all kinds of problems.
 Pocket WiFi devices create much more secure and reliable connections.

-• Ease of use.
+- Ease of use.
 Pocket Wifi devices are so easy to use!
 We often found SIM cards a hassle to set up, but that hasn't been the case when we've rented Pocket WiFi.
-You usually just turn it on, find the connection on your phone (or laptop or tablet) and enter the password.
+You usually just turn it on, find the connection on your phone (or laptop or tablet), and enter the password.
 Then it connects automatically whenever you turn it on, without any hassles or bother.

-• No need to unlock your phone.
+- No need to unlock your phone.
 Using local SIM cards means that your phone has to be unlocked to accept the new SIM.
 This is fine if you've bought your iPhone unlocked directly from Apple.
 However, most people will have purchased their phone via a service provider, tying them into a locked 12-24 month contract.
 During this time the SIM card is locked to that service provider, rendering the local SIM card option useless!
 In this instance, having a pocket WiFi device is the ideal solution.

 Where can I get a pocket WiFi in Taiwan?

-The best option is to pre-order a device online before you go, which you will then be able to pick up once you arrive at the airport (the airport choice however sometimes depends on the company you booked through).
+The best option is to a device online before you go, which you will then be able to pick up once you arrive at the airport (the airport choice however sometimes depends on the company you booked through).
 You can also choose to have it delivered to your accommodation in Taiwan for a modest additional cost.

-For us, it was a no-brainer to have it delivered at our hotel because Stefan was worried that they would be sold at out at the airport (for the record, they weren't sold out…!).
+For us, it was a no-brainer to have it delivered at our hotel because Stefan was worried that they would be sold out at the airport (for the record, they weren't sold out…!).

 Depending on which company you choose to rent from, you will be able to either return your device at the airport or use a pre-paid envelope to drop it in the post as you're leaving.